srlinuxamericas/N92-evpn/README.md

 ## Deploying the lab

-Login to the VM using the credentials on your sheet.
+Login to the VM using the credentials on your card.

 This Git repo is already cloned to your VM.